bmegha98/coding-practice/README.md

 dayOfProgrammer has the following parameter(s):
 year: an integer.

 * Given n names and phone numbers, assemble a phone book that maps friends' names to their respective phone numbers.
 You will then be given an unknown number of names to query your phone book for.
-For each name queried, print the associated entry from your phone book on a new line in the form name=phoneNumber; if an entry for name  is not found, print Not found instead.(without using map data structure)
+For each name queried, print the associated entry from your phone book on a new line in the form name=phoneNumber; if an entry for name  is not found, print Not found instead.

+* Anna and Brian are sharing a meal at a restuarant and they agree to split the bill equally.
+Brian wants to order something that Anna is allergic to though, and they agree that Anna won't pay for that item.
+Brian gets the check and calculates Anna's portion.
+You must determine if his calculation is correct.
+It should print  It should print Bon Appetit if the bill is fairly split.
+Otherwise, it should print the integer amount of money that Brian owes Anna.